Fortnite Battle Royale v4.3 Patch Notes Reveals Addition of Shopping Cart

 - Fixed an issue that caused black line streaks to appear on other players far off in the distance

-Fortnite Battle Royale is a free-to-play 100-player battle royale game for the PlayStation 4, and other gaming platforms. it is current available for download.
+Fortnite is a free-to-play 100-player battle royale game for the PlayStation 4 and other gaming platforms.
+It is currently available for download.